pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 The default is no logging if the ``--log`` option is not specified.

-The value of the the `--log` option parameter and of the PYWBEMCLI_LOG environment variable is a log configuration string with the format defined in the ABNF rule LOG_CONFIG_STRING.
+The argument value of the the `--log` option parameter and of the PYWBEMCLI_LOG environment variable is a log configuration string with the format defined in the ABNF rule LOG_CONFIG_STRING.
 The log configuration string defines a list of one or more log configurations, each with fields COMPONENT, DESTINATION, and